-We are looking for highly self-motivated PhD, MS, and undergraduate students joining us, doing research on computer-aided design, high-performance computing, machine learning systems, and quantum computing.
+We are looking for highly self-motivated PhD, MS, and undergraduate students joining us, doing research on heterogeneous computing, computer-aided design, quantum computing, and machine learning systems.
 Please email Prof Huang your resume and research interest (see our Research and Why Join Our Team?).

 University of Wisconsin at Madison, Madison, WI, USA, 53706